Lockheed L-1011 TriStar: Production

 Costs at Rolls-Royce were controlled and its efforts largely went into the original TriStar engines, which needed considerable modifications between the L-1011's first flight and service entry.
 The competition, notably General Electric, was very quick to develop its CF6 engine with more thrust, which meant that a heavier "intercontinental" DC-10-30 could be more quickly brought to market.
 The flexibility afforded to potential customers by a long-range DC-10 put the L-1011 at a serious disadvantage.
-Rolls-Royce went on to develop the high-thrust RB211-524 for the L-1011-200 and -500, but this took many years.
+Rolls-Royce went on to develop the high-thrust RB.211-524 for the L-1011-200 and -500, but this took many years.

 The resultant delay in Lockheed and Rolls-Royce offering a high gross variant with a longer range, coupled with the TriStar's delayed introduction, meant that only 250 TriStars were sold compared to over 400 DC-10s.
 Lockheed needed to sell 500 airliners to break even, but in 1981, the company announced production would end with the delivery of the 250th and last L-1011 on order in 1984.

 The TriStar's failure to achieve profitability caused Lockheed to withdraw from the civilian aircraft business.
 The TriStar's rivalry with the DC-10 has been seen as a "case study in what can happen when two manufacturers attempt to split a market that simply could not support both aircraft".
 Lockheed lacked the resources to follow up with several proposals based on the TriStar wing and airframe, including a wide-body twinjet and a stretched quad-jet (one of the quadjet proposals consisting of two underwing engines and two rear fuselage-mounted engines).
 McDonnell Douglas was also financially weakened and could only develop the MD-11, a refinement of the DC-10, instead of an all-new design to challenge the next generation of twinjets like the Boeing 777.

-Ultimately, both the L-1011 and the DC-10/MD-11 were doomed by this next generation of widebody twinjets such as the Boeing 777 and the Airbus A330 - as the rules on ETOPS gradually extended to longer distance routes - thanks largely to the improving reliability and performance of jet engines which made trijet aircraft less cost efficient to operate; widebody twinjets become the dominant configuration for long haul operations.
+Ultimately, both the L-1011 and the DC-10/MD-11 were doomed by this next generation of widebody twinjets such as the Boeing 767 and the Airbus A330 - as the rules on ETOPS gradually extended to longer distance routes - thanks largely to the improving reliability and performance of jet engines which made trijet aircraft less cost efficient to operate; widebody twinjets become the dominant configuration for long haul operations.

 Design

 Engines

-The RB211 and its features, despite the delays in its development, provided the L-1011 with then-unmatched fuel economy and noise levels.
+The RB.211 and its features, despite the delays in its development, provided the L-1011 with then-unmatched fuel economy and noise levels.